Challenge a Penalty Charge Notice (PCN)

-If you have received either on-street or bus lane Penalty Charge Notice you can view evidence relating to your PCN online.
+If you have received either on street or bus lane Penalty Charge Notice (PCN) you can view evidence relating to your PCN online.

 You should allow 24 hours for images and evidence to appear online.

-Images and videos should only be viewed by the person named on the associated Penalty Charge Notice (or their authorised representative) and must not be transferred to third parties or published to social media.
+Only the person named on the PCN or their authorised representative should view the footage.
+The footage must not be transferred to third parties or published to social media.

 Challenge a PCN

-The easiest way to challenge a PCN is online.
+The quickest and easiest way to challenge a PCN is online.

-You can also submit your challenge by post by writing to:
+You can also submit your challenge by post:

 Barnet Parking Services